 Making homemade black vodka is super easy.

+Finally, add 3 drops of blue food coloring.
+These three colors are dark and saturated, and when they come together, they turn the vodka black as the night.
 Then give it a shake or stir to turn it totally black.
 Add more food coloring if necessary to reach your desired color.

 Store it in an airtight, food-safe container such as a bottle or jar.
-It is shelf-stable so keep it around as long as you like.
+It is shelf-stable, so keep it around as long as you like.

 Substitutions & variations

-You can use this same method to make black gin or black rum if you like!
+Other spirits: You can use this same method to make black gin or black rum if you like!
 Even black tequila will work!
+For spirits that have a dark color, like bourbon, you may need to add extra drops of blue or green if it has a yellow or brown tinge to it.

-A flavored spirit like coconut rum, marshmallow vodka or spicy tequila will work too.
+Flavored vodka: A flavored spirit like coconut rum, marshmallow vodka or spicy tequila will work too.

-You can even make it work with zero-proof spirit for anyone who’d like a mocktail instead.
+Non-alcoholic spirits: You can even make it work with zero-proof spirit for anyone who’d like a mocktail instead.

 Black cocktail recipes